 Athlete’s foot is a very common foot fungus infection that causes redness, peeling, burning, itching, and sometimes sores and blisters.
 This foot fungus grows best in a moist, warm environment such as socks, shoes, gym locker rooms, swimming pools, and on the floor of public showers.
 More common in the summer temperatures and humid, warm climates, athlete’s foot occurs more often in people who wear tight shoes and use public pools.
 Athlete’s foot is caused by a microscopic fungus that lives on the dead tissue of the outer layers of your skin, hair, and toenails.
-There are at least four types of fungus that can cause this type of foot fungus and Gary B. Feldman, DPM offers thorough generic soft viagra online.
+There are at least four types of fungus that can cause this type of foot fungus and Gary B. Feldman, DPM offers thorough foot fungus treatment in Valley Stream.

-Once diagnosed our generic soft viagra online includes topical antifungal medication that is usually placed directly on your skin.
+Once diagnosed our foot fungus treatment in Valley Stream includes topical antifungal medication that is usually placed directly on your skin.
 More serious cases may require oral drugs.
 Foot fungus flourishes in moist environments so we highly recommend that your feet be kept clean and dry.
 Foot fungus can also be prevented by wearing shower sandals in public showers, wearing shoes that let your feet breathe, and definitely washing your feet daily with soap and water.
 After washing, applying a good quality foot powder after your feet are thoroughly dry, can also prevent foot fungus.

 Gary B. Feldman, DPM